-TRENTON, N.J. — Motorists continue to see lower prices at the pumps in New Jersey.
+TRENTON, N.J. — Motorists continue to see slightly higher prices at the pumps in New Jersey.

 AAA Mid-Atlantic says the average price of a gallon of regular gas in the state on Friday was $2.36.
-That’s down 4 cents from last week.
+That’s up 2 cents from last week.

-The price drop marks the third straight week where gas prices have fallen in New Jersey.
+This marks the third straight week that gas prices have risen in New Jersey.

-The national average gas price on Friday was $2.34, down 2 cents from last week.
-But that’s still higher than the national average from a year ago, when motorists were paying $2.20.
+The national average gas price on Friday was $2.30, up 2 cents from last week.
+That’s higher than the national average from a year ago, when motorists were paying $2.14.

 AAA says the pump price increases are due to rising crude oil prices and increased demand for gas as more people head out on vacation.